Mike Patton: Feud with Anthony Kiedis

 The relationship was thought to have improved in the ensuing years, with Kiedis and Patton having face-to-face encounters in the 1990s that were described as friendly.
 The feud between the two was unexpectedly reignited in 1999.
 Mr. Bungle was scheduled to release their album California on June 8, 1999, but Warner Bros.
 Records pushed the release back a week so as not to coincide with the Chili Peppers' similarly titled album, Californication.
 Following the album release date clash, Mr. Bungle claimed that Kiedis had them removed from a series of summer festivals in Europe.
 Mr. Bungle's guitarist, Trey Spruance, added that the manager of the Chili Peppers apologized and blamed Kiedis for the removals.
 In retaliation, Mr. Bungle parodied the Red Hot Chili Peppers in Pontiac, Michigan, on Halloween of 1999.
 They covered several of the band's songs, with Patton deliberately using incorrect lyrics, such as "Sometimes I feel like a fucking junkie" on "Under the Bridge".
 In the middle of the concert, bassist Trevor Dunn (dressed as Flea) walked up to guitarist Spruance (dressed as the ghost of Hillel Slovak) and simulated injecting him with heroin.
 Patton (dressed as Kiedis) interrupted this by shouting, "You can't shoot up a ghost".
 Kiedis responded by having them removed from the 2000 Big Day Out festival in Australia and New Zealand.
 Kiedis said of the festival shows, "I would not have given two fucks if they played there with us.
 But after I heard about [the] Halloween show where they mocked us, fuck him and fuck the whole band."
 Mr. Bungle ceased being active a year after the controversy with Kiedis.
 Patton continued to mock Kiedis in the media with his new band Fantômas, calling him a "noodle dick" in a 2001 television interview.
+Despite the ongoing animosity towards one another, Patton during a 2010 interview expressed his desire to move past the feud, claiming he and Kiedis would have a warm embrace if the two were ever to meet in person.
+Despite this, Kiedis and the band would exhibit another possible gesture aimed at Patton during a concert in 2014 when the band jokingly teased the Faith No More song "We Care a Lot" during a performance at Barclays Center in Brooklyn.

 Several publications, such as Complex and Phoenix New Times, have since listed the Kiedis–Patton feud as being one of the best beefs in the history of rock.
-Others have labelled it as a "funk metal feud" and "absurd."
+Others have labelled it as a "funk metal feud" and "absurd".